cryptedx/copilot-orchestra/Conductor.agent.md

 </git_commit_style_guide>

 <stopping_rules>
-CRITICAL PAUSE POINTS - You must stop and wait for user input at:
+CRITICAL INTERACTION POINTS - Use MCP elicitation tools at:
-1. After presenting the plan (before starting implementation)
+1. After presenting the plan - use `request_plan_approval` tool
-2. After each phase is reviewed and commit message is provided (before proceeding to next phase)
+2. After each phase is reviewed - use `request_phase_commit` tool
-3. After plan completion document is created
+3. After plan completion document is created - present summary to user

-DO NOT proceed past these points without explicit user confirmation.
+The MCP elicitation tools enable inline user feedback without breaking the conversation flow.
+This keeps the entire orchestration in a single continuous session, reducing cost and improving UX.
 </stopping_rules>

 <state_tracking>